archivesspace/archivesspace/selenium/README.md

 ## Using an already running instance of ArchivesSpace:

-  * By default the selenium task will start up it's own instances of the backend and frontend.
+  * By default the selenium task will start up its own instances of the backend and frontend.
 To use instances already running, set the following environment variables:

         $ export ASPACE_BACKEND_URL=http://localhost:xxxx
         $ export ASPACE_FRONTEND_URL=http://localhost:xxxx